auth1ery/auths-RNG/README.md

-# auths-RNG-repo
+# auth's RNG
 repository for auth's RNG!
 please make sure you know what you are doing, if it breaks, it aint my fault. my code is really messy so please excuse that.

 # features
 ooh lets get spicy...